albertjan96/spotifyscreensaver/README.md

 ### Download Pre-built Release

 1. Go to [Releases](https://github.com/albertjan96/spotifyscreensaver/releases)
-2. Download the latest `SpotifyNowPlayingScreensaver.scr`
+2. Download the latest `SpotifyNowPlayingScreensaver.scr` (~60 MB self-contained)
 3. Right-click the file → "Install"
 4. Or manually copy to `C:\Windows\System32\`

+**Note:** The screensaver is self-contained and includes the .NET 8 runtime.
+No separate .NET installation required!

 ### Build from Source